Questions about iGaming fraud you were afraid to ask? You’re in the right place.

 Today, we’ll look at the very basics of online gambling fraud, how it affects businesses, and how to protect yourself with the latest solutions.

-What is Online Gambling Fraud?
+What Is Online Gambling Fraud?

-Most Common Types of Online Gambling Fraud
+Most Common Types of Online Gambling Scams

 While fraudsters tirelessly come up with new creative ways to exploit the system, there are a number of common attacks to watch out for.

 - Multi accounting: This is the cornerstone upon which many gambling attacks are built.
 Fraudsters create dozens, even hundreds, of accounts using fake credentials in order to tilt the balance in their favor online.
 These are used to facilitate schemes such as the following.